DB Class V 90: Class 296

 In 2007 locomotives of Class 290 which already had radio control for use in marshalling yards had the newer Krauss-Maffei remote fitted as well, allowing trackside control.
 These units were given the classification Class 296 and are found in the marshalling yards at Gremberg, Mannheim, Munich and Northern Seelze.

-45 locomotives are expected to be rebuilt to have both types of remoted control.
+45 locomotives are expected to be rebuilt to have both types of remote control.

 Future

 Deutsche Bahn AG has announced that the diesel locomotives of series 291 and 295 will be replaced with Voith Gravita locomotives from 2010 onwards.